Aloe Vera is a popular gel-like substance derived from the Aloe Vera plant.

 Vitamins – Aloe Vera contains a variety of essential vitamins.
 These vitamins are required by our body to perform daily activities.
 Each vitamin serves a different process, but the vitamins that you will find in Aloe Vera include: vitamin A, C, E, B-12, and B-9.

-Antioxidants – Some vitamins found in Aloe Vera function as antioxidants; including vitamins A, C, and E. Antioxidants help with reducing oxidative stress, inflammation, and damage to tissues.
+Antioxidants – Some vitamins found in Aloe Vera function as antioxidants; including vitamins A, C, and E. Antioxidants help with reducing oxidative stress and damage to tissues.

 Enzymes – Aloe Vera contains 8 different enzymes, but the most known is A. vera enzymes (2).
 A. vera helps reduce inflammation, typically of the skin.

-Fatty acids – There are a few plant steroids that provide anti-inflammatory action and anti-septic properties (2).
+Fatty acids – There are a few plant steroids that provide anti-septic properties (2).

 Salicylic acid – This acid occurs naturally in Aloe Vera and is a common additive to skincare products.
 It enhances skin moisture and provides exfoliation.

-Hormones – The hormones in Aloe Vera (auxins and gibberellins) help heal wounds and prevents inflammation (2).
+Hormones – The hormones in Aloe Vera (auxins and gibberellins) help heal wounds (2).

 Aloe Vera provides several health benefits.

 Including – healing burns and wounds, improving oral health, boosting digestive health, and may help with acne.